 BLUE ON BLACK

-WILD HIGH PLACES
+THE WILD HIGH PLACES

-GEEK ELDERS SPEAK:
+GEEK ELDERS SPEAK

 A writer for media fanzines since 1977, Maggie currently supports efforts to record the long history of active women in fandom.
 She participates in podcast interviews and convention panels, as well as contributing to university library archives and documentaries.

 Talulah has been a pro equestrian, a dancer, an actor, an activist, and a teacher... yet she’s never managed to not be a storyteller.
 Ever.